cyverse-archive/Clavin/README.markdown

 --service-host option is not specified then the IP address of the local host will be used.

-As with other subcommands, the Zookeeper host and port are specified using the --host and --port options, respectively.
-The --host argument is required for this subcommand.
-The --port argument is optional, and defaults to the standard Zookeeper port, 2181, if it's not provided.
-The only other required argument for this subcommand is the -s or --service argument, which is used to specify the service name.

 As with all subcommands, the -h or --help option can be used to display a brief usage message.
 This usage message contains brief descriptions of all of the command-line options.